 Helps You Improve Your Form to Run More Naturally

-While it can be somewhat awkward to get used to, a curved treadmill will help you improve your running form because it forces you to run on the balls of your feet.
+While it can be somewhat awkward to get used to, a curved treadmill will help you improve your running form.
+The curve forces you to run on the balls of your feet.
 Because of this, you have to engage your core more, which forces you to maintain better posture.
+All of this helps build good running form.

-Additionally, this even will help you with injury prevention, as you’ll have reduced impact on your joints when running properly.
+Additionally, this form will help you with injury prevention.
+Proper running form reduces the impact on your joints.
+The curved deck also lessens the impact by meeting your feet along the path the naturally travel.
 Remember to open up your chest slightly, stand tall, and take short, fast strides.

 In fact, curved treadmills can be even easier on your body than running outside because the rubber surface is designed to help absorb the shock on your joints and tissues, which helps to alleviate injuries that come from pounding the pavement.